 The current investigation was designed to further examine the reliability of the Robinson protocol, which is a run-to-exhaustion treadmill test.
 Robinson (10) originally examined this protocol with 5 subjects.
 The significance of the initial exploratory study was the impetus for expanding the study to examine the reliability of the protocol with a larger sample.
 Fifteen male subjects participated in 3 trial runs on the treadmill.
 The first trial was a modified McConnell (7) test to determine the aerobic capacity of each subject.
 The second and third trials were identical Robinson protocols (10).
 The first trial run mean, in seconds (262.04 ± 74.50), was not significantly different from the second trial run mean (257.30 ± 72.65), p = 0.526 (2 tailed).
 As expected, trial 1 and trial 2 were highly correlated (intraclass) (r = 0.927, p < 0.001).
 These results provide additional support for the hypothesis that the Robinson protocol with a greater subject pool is a reliable protocol that can be used in research studies interested in examining various physiological interventions or anaerobic training.

 Robinson E.M., Graham L.B., Headley S.A.
 (2004).
 The Robinson protocol: A treadmill anaerobic performance test.
 Journal of Strength and Conditioning Research, 18(3), 657-659.

 Virtual Commons Citation

-Robinson, Ellyn and Graham, Louise (2004).
+Robinson, Ellyn; Graham, Louise; and Headley, Samuel A. (2004).
 The Robinson protocol: A treadmill anaerobic performance test.
 In Movement Arts, Health Promotion and Leisure Studies Faculty Publications.
 Paper 38.